|Nutrition Facts (per serving)|

 Other flavor options for bowls:

-- Mediterranean Buddha Bowl: Keep the quinoa and cucumbers and add feta, diced tomatoes, hummus, and tzatziki sauce.
+- Mediterranean Grain Bowl: Keep the quinoa and cucumbers and add feta, diced tomatoes, hummus, and tzatziki sauce.

-- Southwestern Buddha Bowl: Roasted cauliflower with taco seasoning, chickpeas, avocado, black beans, corn, and pico de gallo.
+- Southwestern Grain Bowl: Roasted cauliflower with taco seasoning, chickpeas, avocado, black beans, corn, and pico de gallo.

-- Sushi Buddha Bowl: Use rice instead of quinoa, add cucumber, avocado, ginger, carrots, and spicy mayo.
+- Sushi Grain Bowl: Use rice instead of quinoa, add cucumber, avocado, ginger, carrots, and spicy mayo.

-- Green Goddess Buddha Bowl: Top quinoa with avocado, sautéed kale, roasted sweet potatoes, and poached egg.
+- Green Grain Bowl: Top quinoa with avocado, sautéed kale, roasted sweet potatoes, and poached egg.
 Drizzle with green goddess dressing.